digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-11-13-submission-digital-id-bill-2023-exposure-draft.md

   * take a decentralised approach;
   * be genuinely voluntary, with practical non-digital alternatives available;
   * prioritise accessibility, interoperability and inclusivity;
-  * work for First Nations people and non-Eurocentric models of a person’s identity;
+  * work for First Nations people and non-Eurocentric models of a person's identity;
   * provide actionable pathways for redress where harm or misuse occurs;
   * include meaningful accountability, oversight, audit and review mechanisms.